ntata/multi-swift-POC/README.md

 This project includes set of bash scripts with inline comments to install Multi-Swift.
 This setup mimics the layout of [SAIO - Swift All In One](http://docs.openstack.org/developer/swift/development_saio.html)

-- The swift configuration directory must be specified using environment variable SWIFT_ROOT.
+- The swift configuration directory must be specified using environment variable SWIFT_ROOT (exported in openrc).

-- Similarly, swift run directory must be set using SWIFT_RUN_DIR.
+- Similarly, swift run directory must be set using SWIFT_RUN_DIR (exported in openrc).

 - openrc file contains crucial information regarding environment variables that need to be exported into the environment before starting Swift services

 - These changes enable two separately cloned Swift repos with separate python-swiftclients configured to run on shared hardware

-NOTE: These scripts are targeted and tested for Ubuntu 14.04

 - The "clusters.txt" file specifies the identifiers associated with each Swift cluster.
 These identifiers are important to distinguish one cluster from the other.
 In the example,